Certified Defences Against Adversarial Patch Attacks on Semantic Segmentation: Experiments

-Matching the certification map separately for each class with the ground truth segmentation of this class in the image allows us to compute the guaranteed lower bound ($cTP$) on the number of per-class true positive pixel predictions ($TP$) i.e.\ those that were correctly classified into this class.
+Matching the certification map separately for each class $y\in \mathcal{Y}$ with the ground truth segmentation for $y$ in the image $x$ allows us to compute the guaranteed lower bound ($cTP_y(x)$) on the number of true positive pixel predictions ($TP_y(x)$) i.e.\ those that were correctly classified into $y$.
 If a pixel was certified with a correct class, then this prediction cannot be changed by a patch (or, alternatively, the change will be detected by the verification function $v$ in certified detection).
-We consider per-class \emph{recall} $R=TP / (TP + FN)$ where $FN$ is the number of false negative predictions for this class. $P = TP + FN$ is the total area of a given class in the ground truth and does not depend on our prediction.
-We can evaluate \emph{certified recall} $cR= cTP / P$ which is a lower bound on recall $R$.
-For each class we compute its total recall in the dataset by dividing the total number of $TP$ pixels for all images over the total $P$.
-By averaging this number among all classes we evaluate \emph{mean recall} mR and its lower bound \emph{certified mean recall} cmR.
-Evaluating lower bounds on other popular metrics such as mean precision or mIoU cannot be done this way since they depend on the upper bound on false positive ($FP$) predictions.
-For the pixels that are not certified we cannot guarantee that they will not be assigned to a certain class, therefore, a non-trivial upper bound on $FP$ cannot be achieved.
+We consider \emph{recall} $R_y(x)=\frac{TP_y(x)}{TP_y(x) + FN_y(x)}$ where $FN_y(x)$ is the number of false negative predictions for $y$ in $x$. $P_y(x) = TP_y(x) + FN_y(x)$ is the total area of $y$ in the ground truth and does not depend on our prediction.
+We can evaluate certified recall $cR_y(x)=\frac{cTP_y(x)}{P_y(x)}$, a lower bound on the recall $R_y(x)$.
+Total recall and certified total recall of class $y$ in a dataset $D$ are $TR_y(D) = \frac{\sum_{x\in D} TP_y(x)}{\sum_{x\in D} P_y(x)}$ and $cTR_y(D) = \frac{\sum_{x\in D} cTP_y(x)}{\sum_{x\in D} P_y(x)}$ respectively.
+Then, we obtain mean recall $mR(D)=\frac{1}{|\mathcal{Y}|}\sum_{y\in \mathcal{Y}}TR_y(D)$ and certified mean recall $cmR(D)=\frac{1}{|\mathcal{Y}|}\sum_{y\in \mathcal{Y}}cTR_y(D)$.
+Evaluating lower bounds on other popular metrics such as mean precision or mIoU this way results in vacuous upper bound since they depend on the upper bound on false positive ($FP$) predictions.
+For the pixels that are not certified we cannot guarantee that they will not be assigned to a certain class, therefore, a non-trivial upper bound on $FP$ is not straightforward.
 We leave this direction for future work.
+In certified detection, we additionally consider false alert ratio (FAR) which is the fraction of correctly classified pixels for which we return an alert on a clean image.
+Smaller FAR is preferable.

-Due to our threat model, certifying small objects in the scene can be difficult because they can be partially or completely covered by an adversarial patch in a way that there is not chance to recover the prediction.
-To provide an additional perspective on our methods, we also evaluate their mR and cmR specifically for the ``big'' classes, which occupy on average more than 20\% of the image in which they appear.
+Due to our threat model, certifying small objects in the scene can be difficult because they can be partially or completely covered by an adversarsial patch in a way that there is not chance to recover the prediction.
+To provide an additional perspective on our methods, we also evaluate mR and cmR specifically for the ``big'' classes, which occupy on average more than 20\% of the images in which they appear.
 These are, for example, road, building, train, and sky, which are important for understanding the scene.
-The full list of such classes for each dataset is provided in the Appendix.
+The full list of such classes for each dataset is provided in the Appendix \ref{appendix:big_classes}.